 Cannabis-infused lollipops are one of the most effective ways to get a dose of medicinal cannabis.
 They also require only a handful of ingredients and tools, making this recipe easy compared to other edible recipes like pot brownies.
 These versatile treats can be made with tincture or cannabutter and flavored just to your liking.
-Moreover, lollipops are an ideal form for an edible, as they are discreet, durable, and lack any of the usual telltale signs that other edibles might give off.
+Moreover, lollipops are an ideal form for an edible, as they are discreet, durable, and lack any of the usual telltale signs of weed that other edibles might give off.

 Learning how to make cannabis-infused lollipops is relatively simple.
 However, you must be familiar with two other processes before starting: decarboxylation and tincture-making.

-Seasoned edible makers likely know the first process of decarbing or activating cannabinoids like THC and CBD in their cannabis flower.
+Decarboxylation: Seasoned edible makers likely know the first process of decarbing or activating cannabinoids like THC and CBD in their cannabis flower.
 No matter the infusion base (butter, oil, or alcohol), decarboxylating is an essential step in the edible-making process, and doing so ahead of time will greatly reduce your edible prep time.
 To activate the flower’s THC, bake roughly chopped cannabis on a covered baking sheet in a 240℉ oven for about 45 minutes.

 Take a peek at this article for an in-depth explanation of decarboxylation: Weed Decarboxylation: How to Decarb Cannabis

-The second process you’ll need to know before making cannabis candy is how to make an alcohol-based cannabis tincture.
+Tincture-making: The second process you’ll need to know before making cannabis candy is how to make an alcohol-based cannabis tincture.
 Tinctures are typically made by combining high-proof alcohol with medicinal herbs (in this case, decarboxylated cannabis) and allowing them to steep for days to weeks (chef’s choice) before straining and using the resulting liquid in various ways.
 It is an effective infusion if you like to make drinks, gummies, or anything else that’s water-based rather than fat-based.

 Need a refresher on making tinctures?
 Here’s a step-by-step guide: A Quick Start Guide to Making Cannabis Tinctures